 ECHO provides a variety of insurance benefits and options.
 Coverage is paid with pre-tax wages.
-If you have a pre-existing condition or questions about insurance coverage please discuss these with the Internship Manager.

-Health Insurance- ECHO currently provides basic health insurance for ECHO employees.
-Coverage is effective the 1st of the month following the start date of your internship at ECHO.

-Life Insurance- Interns are covered from the first day of work with life insurance.
+Health Insurance- ECHO currently provides basic health insurance for ECHO interns.
+Coverage is effective the first of the month following the first thirty days of your internship at ECHO.
+Life Insurance- Interns are covered from the first day of month following thirty days of the internship.
+Voluntary Dental and Vision- are also available if elected.
+Coverage is effective the 1st of the month following the first thirty days of your internship at ECHO.